sublimetext-io/docs.sublimetext.io/docs/reference/completions.md

 in the completions list.

 **annotation** {#annotation}
-: Displays as right-aligned gray text to the right of the entry in the completions list.
+: Displays as right-aligned dimmed text to the right of the entry in the completions list.
   Does not affect the trigger itself.

+  Before this field was added,
-  Annotations can also be defined using a tab character `\t` in [`trigger`](#trigger).
+  annotations could (and still can) also be defined using a tab character `\t` in [`trigger`](#trigger).

   ::: tip Added in build 4050 {added}